sagealmoroto/the-sage-atlas/README.md

 # sirens-odyssey

 ## Description
-**A personal coding journey in progress** — *Siren's Odyssey* is an evolving personal project as I learn front-end development skills.
+**A personal coding journey in progress** — *The Sage Atlas* is an evolving personal project as I learn front-end development skills.

 ## Features (Current and Planned)
 ### Current Features: